SAP-samples/teched2022-DA161/exercises/ex2/README.md

 ![image](https://user-images.githubusercontent.com/112718519/198675078-5b87034b-2fae-4d6f-b4b6-8f3618192c35.png)

 🚩 For August through December 2023, we are looking to ramp up Headcount in Sales & Marketing.
-As a result of increasing Headcount, you are also anticipating that sales will increase in future years.
+As a result of the additional Headcount, you are also anticipating that sales increased sales in future years.

 31. In Sales & Marketing for August 2023, type in **17**